FTXUI 6.1.9

 }

-Element text(std::wstring_view text)
+Element text(std::string_view text)

-Display a piece of unicode text.
+Display a piece of UTF8 encoded unicode text.

 Element gauge(float progress)